Skeleta in non-Archimedean and tropical geometry: Localisation

 Let $\alpha$ be a contracting semiring.
 Then the only invertible element, and hence only admissible bound, is $0$.
 All localisations of a contracting semiring are therefore cellular: $\alpha\rightarrow\alpha/(S=0)$.

-\begin{eg} Let $X$ be a coherent topological space (e.g. \ref{TOPOS-eg-coh}), so that the span $|\sh O_X|$ of quasi-compact open subsets of $X$ has finite meets that distribute over joins.
+\begin{eg} Let $X$ be a coherent topological space \cite[def. \textbf{0}.2.2.1]{FujiKato}, so that the $\B$-module $|\sh O_X|$ of quasi-compact open subsets of $X$ has finite meets that distribute over joins.
 Its lattice completion $\B|\sh O_X|$ is the lattice of all open subsets of $X$ (or the opposite to the lattice of all closed subsets of $X$).

 If $X$ is quasi-compact, then it is an identity for the meet operation on $|\sh O_X|$; in other words, intersection of open subsets is a \emph{contracting semiring} operation on $|\sh O_X|$, and $X=0$.
 Note that this addition is idempotent.
 Let us describe the localisations of $|\sh O_X|$.